saucelabs/sauce-docs/docs/visual-testing/integrations/csharp.md

 :::

 Options:
 - `DelayAfterScrollMs`: Delay in ms after scrolling and before taking screenshots.
 The default value is 0.
 We recommend using this option for lazy loading content.
+- `DisableCSSAnimation`: Disable CSS animations and the input caret in the app.
+The default value is true.
-- `HideAfterFirstScroll`: Hide elements on the page after first scroll (uses css selectors)
+- `HideAfterFirstScroll`: Hide elements on the page after first scroll (uses css selectors).
+- `HideScrollBars`: Hide all scrollbars in the app.
+The default value is true.
+- `ScrollLimit`: Limit the number of screenshots taken for scrolling and stitching.
+The default value is 10.
+The value needs to be between 1 and 10.

 Examples: